eNMS-automation/eNMS/docs/advanced/rest_api.rst

 - ``payload`` (default: ``{}``) Payload of the service.
 - ``async`` (default: ``False``)

-  - ``False`` eNMS runs the service and it responds to your request when the service is done running.
+  - ``False`` eNMS runs the service and responds to your request when the service is done running.
     The response will contain the result of the service, but the connection might time out if the service takes too much time to run.
-  - ``True`` eNMS starts it in a different thread and immediately respond with the service ID.
+  - ``True`` eNMS runs the service in a different thread and immediately respond with the service ID.

 .. code-block:: python
   :caption: Example